astropy/astropy-APEs/APE2.rst

 feature will need to wait more than six months before reaching users.
 Simultaneously, it addresses the second concern by providing a guarantee to facilities that if they use an LTS, they can count on releases fixing critical bugs for at least two years.
+Finally, the LTS releases also act as a convenient time to submit new Astropy journal papers.

 Version numbering
 ^^^^^^^^^^^^^^^^^